 Career worthy of respect

-Over the span of his career in other races, Berger started 210 F1 races and won 10 Grands Prix.
+Over the span of his career, Berger started in 210 F1 events and won 10 Grands Prix races.
 He also achieved 48 podiums and 12 pole positions.
 Gerhard Berger has always had the reputation of being a good team driver and has contributed significantly to two of McLaren’s titles in 1990 and 1991 when he drove alongside Ayrton Senna.

 Ayrton Senna and Berger

 Lucky enough to avoid death

 During his early days of racing, Berger had a lot of success in the European Formula 3.
 It was in 1984 that he moved up to Formula 1 as a pilot of the ATS team.